FAIRChemistry/.github/profile/README.md

 # Welcome to the FAIR Chemistry GitHub!

-This organization is home to various useful tools, libraries, and data models aimed at providing means for FAIR and sustainable research in chemistry and beyond.
+This organization is home to various useful tools, libraries, and data models aimed at providing means for FAIR and sustainable research in chemistry.

 ## ⚡️ Quick Start Guide